-Salamah College also incorporated the use of Mathletics for the Primary School students and Cambridge HOTmaths for the High School students.
+Salamah College also incorporated the use of Mathletics for the Primary School students and Cambridge Go for the High School students.
 Both are comprehensive mathematics learning systems with targeted and adaptive curriculum content which are captivating with engaging games and rewards.
 They are an interactive online maths learning, teaching and assessment resource for students and teachers, for individuals or whole classes, for school and at home.
 They are aligned with the Australian Curriculum and provide a unique blend of student-driven learning, flipped learning and teacher-led instruction.
 They include projectable material in all lessons for interactive whiteboards.

 Salamah College is continuously integrating technology in the classroom.
-With this in mind, the School has extended the benefit of its Microsoft subscription and provided each student with an email id and the ability to download Microsoft Office on the students' own laptops at home.
+With this in mind, the School has extended the benefit of its Adobe licensing and allowed the students to download the software the need from the Creative Suite.
+Similarly, the school extended the benefit of its Microsoft subscription and provided each student with an email id and the ability to download Microsoft Office on the students' own laptops at home.
 This allows the students to open at School the documents they make at home and vice versa without the need to have a USB, rather they can rely on Microsoft cloud, OneDrive.